tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 add the include folders: $IMGUI_HOME and $IMGUI_HOME/addons/addonName to your project (where $IMGUI_HOME is the path where imgui.h/.cpp are located) and compile the file $IMGUI_HOME/addons/addonName/addonName.cpp, where "addonName" is the name of the addon you want to use.
 Be warned that some addons might depend on others: e.g. imguipanelmanager depends on imguitoolbar: so you may need to include both addons.
-Other addons may need some special definitions at the top of their .h file to be used as stand-alone (usually #define NO_IMGUIHELPER).

-However I'm not sure this approach works for all the addons, since some .cpp files need to be included after imgui.cpp to access its internals.
+However I'm not sure this approach works for all the addons, since some .cpp files (like imguicodeeditor.cpp) need to be included after imgui.cpp to access its internals.
-As a workaround in case of failure, you can try adding at the top of the .cpp file/s:

-#include "imgui.h"
-#define IMGUI_DEFINE_PLACEMENT_NEW
-#define IMGUI_DEFINE_MATH_OPERATORS
-#include "imgui_internal.h"

-so that most imgui internals are accessible.

 There's no guarantee this approach will work for all the addons, but it should in most cases.

 -----------------------------------------------------------------------------------------------------------------------------------